Chow groups of one-dimensional noetherian domains: Divisors and Chow groups

 \begin{definition} The group of divisors $\Div(\OO)$ is the free abelian group with the set of maximal ideals of $\OO$ as a basis.
 The image $\calP(\OO)$ of the homomorphism

 are the principal divisors of $\OO$ and

 is the Chow group of $\OO$. \end{definition}

-Usually, the Chow group of a one-dimensional scheme is defined by $0$-cycles modulo rational equivalence to $0$, see \cite[Section 1.3]{Fulton}.
+More generally, the Chow group of a one-dimensional noetherian scheme is defined by $0$-cycles modulo rational equivalence to $0$, see \cite[Section 1.3]{Fulton}.
 The $0$-cycles correspond to divisors in $\Div(\OO)$ and this correspondence identifies principal divisors with $0$-cycles which are rationally equivalent to $0$.

-\begin{remark} By \cite[Proposition I.12.8]{Neukirch}, the normalization $\OK$ is a Dedekind ring.
-Hence the (multiplicative) group of fractional $\OK$-ideals $\calI(\OK)$ is freely generated by the set of maximal ideals $\PP(\OK)$.
-Hence $\ddiv_\OK \colon \calI(\OK) \to \Div(\OK)$ is an isomorphism that maps principal ideals to principal divisors and vice versa.
-Therefore it induces a canonical isomorphism